youwen5/web/routes/writing/+parallelizing-this-website-for-free.typ

 The reason for splitting these operations up into two passes is that calling Typst to build our initial artifacts is by far the most time consuming and stands to benefit the most from concurrency.
-Actually generating the final pages is already extremely fast, so we’ll keep it serial for now.
+Actually generating the final pages is already extremely fast, so we'll keep it serial for now.
-Not to mention, it’s also prone to race conditions because it involves creating lots of nested directories and files.
+Not to mention, it's also prone to race conditions because it involves creating lots of nested directories and files.

-A final consideration---although `rayon` handles data races very well thanks to "fearless concurrency," it can’t guarantee safety from race conditions in real world IO.
+A final consideration---although `rayon` handles data races very well thanks to "fearless concurrency," it can't guarantee safety from race conditions in real world IO.
 In particular, I realized that if I had two Typst files with the same filename but representing different routes, the file would get overwritten and things would get real wacky. (concrete example: both `/+index.typ` and